AnneJ17/android-cheat-sheet/README.md

     1. Extending the binder class - If your service is private to your own application and runs in the same process as the client
     2. Using a Messenger - If you want to work across different processes, use Messenger.
 It creates a queue of all the client requests in a single thread, so the service receives requests one at a time.
     3. Using AIDL - If you want your service to handle multiple requests simultaneously, then use AIDL.
 Make sure your service is thread-safe and capable of multi-threading.

+* **Steps for implementing AIDL**

 * **IntentServices**

   The IntentService is used to perform a certain task in the background.
 Once done, the instance of IntentService terminates itself automatically.
 An example for its usage would be downloading certain resources from the internet.
 It offers onHandleIntent() method which will be asynchronously called by the Android system.

-* **Services**

-  Service is a app component that runs on the background.
-  Bound service - Allows other components to bind it to the bound service to get some functionalities.
-One service can have multiple clients.
-Whenever the last component unbounds, that service is stopped.
-Local bound - client and service in same application, remote bound - AIDL - to connect to the client.
-When implementing AIDL we want to keep some steps.
-  1. Create an interface  - Implement the remote service
-  2. class extending service -

 * **Internal and External storage**

 * **What is content provider?**

-  Content providers are used when there is a need to share data between multiple applications as Android-databases (Sqlite) created in Android are visible only to the application that created them.
-It let you centralize content in one place and have different applications access it.
+  Content providers are used when there is a need to share data between multiple applications as Android-databases (Sqlite) created in Android are visible only to the application that created them.It let you centralize content in one place and different applications can access it.
 When you want to access data in a content provider, you use the ContentResolver object in your application's Context to communicate with the provider as a client.
 The ContentResolver methods provide the basic "CRUD" (create, retrieve, update, and delete) functions of persistent storage.
 In most cases this data is stored in an SQlite database.
 The CursorLoader objects rely on content providers to run asynchronous queries and then return the results to the UI layer in your application.
   Actvity/Fragment <---> CursorLoader <---> ContentResolver <---> ContentProvider <---> DataStorage

 * **Advantages of content providers**